TimAstier/kewenlab-client/README.md

 ```

 ## Deployment
-The app is deployed to Heroku using this [buildpack](https://github.com/mars/create-react-app-buildpack).
+The app is deployed to Heroku with a Node server as described [here](https://github.com/mars/heroku-cra-node).
-Note: The current buildpack serves the app with Nginx server.
-It does not catch all URLs and refresh on browsers results in a 404 error.
 ESLint config comes from https://github.com/rangle/react-redux-example/blob/master/.eslintrc

 ```
-$ heroku create kewen-lab -b https://github.com/mars/create-react-app-buildpack.git --remote production
+$ heroku create kewen-lab --remote production
-// Set environment variables on Heroku (need to be done before building)
+// Set environment variables on Heroku (IMPORTANT: need to be done before building)
 $ git push production master // This will run the build
 ```